-- Food must only be consumed in designated areas. - All rubbish must be thrown in the bins provided. - All cutlery, trays and plates/dishes must be returned to the clearing station. - Chewing gum anywhere on academy grounds is strictly prohibited.
+- · Food must only be consumed in designated areas - Learners must not consume food or drink (other than water) in any area outside the school building - · All rubbish must be thrown in the bins and not left - · All cutlery, trays and plates/dishes must be returned to the clearing station - Chewing gum anywhere on school grounds is strictly prohibited.

-If the academy environment is not respected and litter is left, learners will be notified as they leave the academy that the following day will be a RED DAY.
-On a red day, the academy canteen will be closed at break time and learners will not be permitted to purchase any food or drink items during breaks.
+If the school environment is not respected and litter is left, you will be notified as they leave school that the following day will be a RED DAY.
+On a red day, the school canteen will be closed at break time and they will not be permitted to purchase any food or drink items during breaks.
 (Please note, on a red day they will still have access to water).